nabilashraf/mac-setup/README.md

   helper = osxkeychain
 ```

+Here I set my name, email, GitHub username, core editor and connect Git to the macOS Keychain so I don’t have to type my username and password every time I want to push to GitHub.

 ## Node.js

-To install  Node.js i like to use [Node Version Manager](https://github.com/creationix/nvm).
+For installation of Node.js I like to use [Node Version Manager](https://github.com/creationix/nvm) (nvm).
+To download it type:

 ```shell
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash
 ```

-List all available versions on Node.js
+You can check all available Node.js versions by:

 ```shell
 nvm list-remote
 ```

-Install chosen version
+To install specific version type:

 ```shell
 nvm install <version>